Searching for the best Victoria food tours? A Taste of Victoria will leave you satisfied.

 Market Eats

-Our three-hour tour kicked off at the Victoria Public Market, something I didn’t even know existed until this visit.
-Although located in the 1921 built Hudsons Bay building, the markets origins are much more recent.
-The beautiful building was saved from years of vacancy and turned into the present day market in 2013.
-Modelled after New York’s Chelsea market, it currently houses plenty of unique and boutique shops and restaurants and hosts events such as cooking classes and Victoria Craft Beer Week.
+The beautiful building was saved from years of vacancy and turned into the present-day market in 2013.
+Modeled after New York’s Chelsea Market, it currently houses plenty of unique boutique shops and restaurants and hosts events such as cooking classes and Victoria Craft Beer Week.

 All this said I was a bit concerned when Andy ran down where we would be sampling – Olive Oil from Olive the Senses, fresh bread from the French Oven Bakery, pork crackling form Roast Meat & Sandwich shop, and tea from Silk Road Tea.
 Not because they didn’t sound great.
 They sounded like places that give away free samples.
 How would I fill up on that?
 And where is the value?

-Short answer, I was so very wrong.
+The short answer is that I was so very wrong.

-At Olive the Senses, Andy explained the market’s interesting story and how it has become a focal point for flavour in the community.
-He highlighted how the shops work well together for both owners and clients then gave us time to sample flavoured oils and vinegar.
-We were asked to grab our favourites to bring along to our next stop, the French Oven Bakery.
-There we sampled some amazing bread including the softest ciabatta I have ever had, all while dipping in the oils and vinegar we brought with us.
+At Olive the Senses, Andy explained the market’s interesting story and how it has become a focal point for flavor in the community.
+He highlighted how the shops work well together for both owners and clients, then gave us time to sample flavored oils and vinegar.

 Smart.

-Andy then advised us to grab some of our favourite bread for our next stop, Roast Meat & Sandwich Shop.
-Known for their use of only natural and humane meat, this spot is a local favourite for its sandwiches and massive (baked not fried) pork crackling.
-We got to sample a small piece along with a couple of meatball swimming in an amazing marinara sauce.
-The bread came in handy to sop up the remains.
+Andy then advised us to grab some of our favorite bread for our next stop, Roast Meat & Sandwich Shop.
+Known for its use of only natural and humane meat, this spot is a local favorite for its sandwiches and massive (baked, not fried) pork crackling.

-Again, so smart.
+Again, it’s so smart.
 It was a great way to tie the market together, creating a sense of community between local vendors and local flavours.
 And really, isn’t that what a local market should be?

 Chinatown Stroll